 No changes are made in scenario weighting or other assumptions in the group’s loss model.

-The bank's assets totalled NOK 194bn (185bn) as at 31 March 2021, having risen by NOK 9bn, i.e. by 4.7 per cent, over the last 12 months.
-Total assets have risen as a result of higher lending and higher liquidity reserves.
+The bank's assets totalled NOK 200bn (190bn) as at end-June 2021, having risen by NOK 10bn, or 5.2 per cent, in the last 12 months.
+Total assets have risen as a result of higher lending volume and higher liquidity reserves.

-The group shows good growth in loans to personal customers and is strengthening its market position, and a substantial portion of the growth is in the LO (Norwegian Trade Union Confederation) segment.
-The growth in lending to corporate customers is mainly to small and medium-sized businesses across the entire market area.
-In addition growth is noted in lending to a small number of large customers in the property and aquaculture segments, with no consequent increase in concentration risk in the portfolio.
+The group shows good growth in loans to personal customers and is strengthening its market position.
+A substantial portion of the growth is in the LO (Norwegian Trade Union Confederation) segment.
+The growth in lending to corporate customers is mainly to small and medium-sized businesses over the entire market area.
+The growth is distributed across various sectors and there is a major focus on avoiding a build-up of sectoral or single name concentrations.

 (For distribution by sector, see note 5).